osmcode/pyosmium/doc/ref_osm.rst

 ^^^^^^^^^^^^^^^^^^^^

 Line geometries in OSM are simply a sequence of nodes.
-To simplify processing osmium returns such node sequences using a special datatype that contains a reference to the node id and also the location geometry.
+To simplify processing npyosmium returns such node sequences using a special datatype that contains a reference to the node id and also the location geometry.
 The latter is only valid if the node locations have been cached by a location handler.

-.. autoclass:: osmium.osm.NodeRef
+.. autoclass:: npyosmium.osm.NodeRef
     :members:
     :undoc-members:

-.. autoclass:: osmium.osm.NodeRefList
+.. autoclass:: npyosmium.osm.NodeRefList
     :members:
     :undoc-members:

-.. autoclass:: osmium.osm.WayNodeList
+.. autoclass:: npyosmium.osm.WayNodeList
     :members:
     :undoc-members:

-.. autoclass:: osmium.osm.OuterRing
+.. autoclass:: npyosmium.osm.OuterRing
     :members:
     :undoc-members:

-.. autoclass:: osmium.osm.InnerRing
+.. autoclass:: npyosmium.osm.InnerRing
     :members:
     :undoc-members: